Saumya-Bhatt/karya/docs/documentation/LOCAL_SETUP.md

 ./gradlew servers-scheduler:run
 ```

-Run a [MakePeriodicApiCall.kt.kt](../docs/samples/src/main/kotlin/karya/docs/samples/MakePeriodicApiCall.kt) to schedule a dummy plan and check if the setup is working fine.
+Run a [MakePeriodicApiCall.kt.kt](../samples/src/main/kotlin/karya/docs/samples/MakePeriodicApiCall.kt) to schedule a dummy plan and check if the setup is working fine.
+More samples can be found [here](../samples/src/main/kotlin/karya/docs/samples).

 ---

+## Karya Server API docs

+The Karya server exposes a set of REST APIs that can be used to interact with the server.
+The Postman collection for the same can be found [here](../media/Karya.postman_collection.json).

+---

-## Testing
+## Testing with external services

+Sample docker-compose files are provided in the `docs/local-setup/test-helpers` directory to test the application with external services like Kafka, SQS, etc.

 ### For testing Kafka Connector